2025 Edition

 For example:

-💥 Fines for not properly filing Form 5472 (yes, the one no one mentions) can exceed 25,000 $.
+💥 Fines for not properly filing Form 5472 (yes, the one no one mentions, or the BE-13C) can exceed 25,000 $.
 It's like hitting an invisible iceberg: you don't see it coming... until it's too late.

 ⏳ Time, mistakes, and pitfalls (that cost money)